kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 ### §13.201   Applicability.

-\(a\) This subpart applies to all civil penalty actions initiated under §13.16 of this part in which a hearing has been requested.
+\(a\) This subpart applies to all civil penalty actions initiated under [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.16   Civil Penalties: Administrative assessment against a person other than an individual acting as a pilot, flight engineer, mechanic, or repairman.
+Administrative assessment against all persons for hazardous materials violations.|§13.16]] of this part in which a hearing has been requested.

 \(b\) This subpart applies only to proceedings initiated after September 7, 1988.
 All other cases, hearings, or other proceedings pending or in progress before September 7, 1988, are not affected by the rules in this subpart.